Tim Fischer (wrestler)

 Timothy Frank Fischer (born November 7, 1967) is an American musician, comedian, writer and professional wrestler, known by his ring name "The Real Deal" Damien Steele.
-Fisher competed in WWE, WCW, XPW, WWC and UPW between 1995-2007.
+Fisher competed in WWE, WCW, XPW, WWC and UPW between 1995 and 2007.
 Fischer held the XPW World Heavyweight Championship on two occasions.

 Wrestling career

 Fisher debuted in August 1995 and spent much of his early career wrestling on the local independent circuit in southern California under the name Nick Beat.
 He became a regular for the United Independent Wrestling Alliance and Southern California Championship Wrestling as well as toured the Eastern United States with the World Wrestling Association and World Xtreme Wrestling during the late 1990s.

 While wrestling for Verne Langdon's Slammer's Wrestling Gym as Buddy West, he became part of Dynamite D's Dynamite World Order.
 Initially a parody of the New World Order, it was the last major storyline before the promotion closed.

 On July 31, 1999, Fisher was attacked by Big Dick Dudley in his XPW debut which led to a feud during the summer.
 Teaming with Kristi Myst and Nicole Bass, Steele would eventually defeat Dudley in a steel cage match.
 During the match, Dudley's manager Jasmine St. Claire turned on him allowing Steele to defeat Dudley while Steele abandoned Myst for St. Claire.
 As "The Real Deal" Damien Steele, Fischer and St. Claire would continue feuding with Dudley and Myst facing Dudley in a series of three-way dance matches with Johnny Webb during September.
 On November 26, Steele became the first XPW World Heavyweight Champion when he won a battle royal eliminating John Kronus to claim the title at the promotion's first supercard Halloween In Hell in Reseda, California.
 He would lose the XPW Heavyweight title to Dudley at the next XPW supercard Merry X-Mas at the Hollywood's Vogue Theatre on December 18, 1999.

 After Dudley was stripped of the title at XPW's Abuse Of Power on January 29, 2000, Steele interfered in a match between Jake Lawless and Mike Modest for the vacant title.
 After Steele hit Mike Modest with a steel chair, Lawless became the new champion but sold the title to Steele, making Steele the only two-time champion in the history of XPW.
 Steele later lost the title to Chris Candido in a Falls Count Anywhere match at My Bloody Valentine on February 26.
 His matches with both Dudley and Candido were later featured in several dvds released by the promotion, most notably, XPW: Baptized in Blood and After the Fall.